 Get your utilities connected

-You should have arranged the connection of the main house utilities before moving to a new house, but if you haven’t done it for one reason or another, do so without delay.
+You should have arranged the connection of the main house utilities before moving to a new house.
+If you haven’t done it for one reason or another, do so without delay.

-Naturally, the first utility companies to call are the power and water providers – things will look much brighter and smoother once you have electricity, gas, and running water in your new house.
-Once you have taken care of the fundamental utilities, consider making the necessary arrangements to gain access to the Internet, phone, and other important services for your day to day living needs.
+Naturally, the first utility companies to call are the power and water providers.
+Things will look much brighter and smoother once you have electricity, gas, and running water in your new house.
+Once you have taken care of the fundamental utilities, consider access to the Internet, phone, and other important services for your day-to-day living needs.

 Inspect the boxes

-It’s a good idea to have a list of where everything is kept in boxes for moving to a new house (most people will label boxes too), so that you can refer to it later on.
+It’s a good idea to have a list of where everything is kept in boxes for moving to a new house (most people will label boxes too) so that you can refer to it later on.
 If you’re using professional movers then it’s always handy if you can be around in the house to keep an eye on what is coming in as they’re loaded off the truck.
-If you check off each box as it comes in, then you will know straight away if anything is missing or has been left on the vehicle.
+If you check off each box as it comes in, you will know immediately if anything is missing or has been left on the vehicle.

 Once the house movers leave, take the time to inspect each box and container for visual damage or any other signs of obvious mistreatment.
-If you find anything broken or damaged, then it’s wise to note down the damage on your list and then contact the company to resolve the issue.
+If you find anything broken or damaged, then it’s wise to note down the damage on your list.
+Contact the company to resolve the issue.

 Unpack the essentials first

-It often feels that the hardest part of moving to a new house is the actual moving process, but the unpacking of boxes can take far longer than it takes to load them up in the first place.
-It might be tempting to get everything out of the boxes and storage and to immediately try and find a new home for them.
+It often feels that the most challenging part of moving to a new house is the actual moving process.
+But the unpacking of boxes can take far longer than it takes to load them up in the first place.
+It might be tempting to get everything out of the boxes and storage.
+Then to try and find a new home for them immediately.

-Moving to a new house is tiring and you’ll want to focus on getting out your essential first before you move onto arranging where your entire house is going to go.
-Focus on getting your bedrooms sorted, so that everyone has a bed ready for the night after a long weary day.
+Moving to a new house is tiring.
+You’ll want to focus on getting out your essentials first.
+Then you can move on to arranging where your entire house is going to go.
+Focus on getting your bedrooms sorted.
+Then, everyone has a bed ready for the night after a long weary day.

-Once you’ve had some rest and got some of your energy back, then you can start thinking about exactly how you are going to arrange your kitchen cupboards and the finer details of organizing your new home.
-Work from room to room in a logical fashion by prioritizing rooms that need attending to first, such as kids rooms and bathrooms.
+Once you’ve had some rest and got some of your energy back, then you can start thinking about exactly how you are going to arrange your kitchen cupboards.
+You can decide the finer details of organizing your new home.
+Work from room to room in a logical fashion.
+Prioritize rooms that need attending first, such as kids’ rooms and bathrooms.

 If you’re moving to a new house with children or you expect to have kids come to visit your house, then you will want to have a good scan around to see what the obvious hazards might be and start child-proofing rooms.